 There are seven major sweet cherry-producing states, with Washington State leading the pack.
 Washington and Oregon combined harvest about 60 percent of the nation's sweet cherries that include the Bing, Lapin, Sweetheart and the yellow-blushed Rainier varieties.
 California and Idaho are also major contributors to the sweet cherry harvest.

 Americans eat an average of 2.6 pounds of cherries per year.

 A relatively short season and abundance in several parts of the country put the cherry high on a local food lover's list.
 But because of its high perishability, the modern cherry has had its share of environmental woes and agricultural worker safety concerns, namely with pesticides and fungicides.
 A top offender has been azinphos-methyl, a pesticide widely used among orchard crops for decades, which has been linked to health problems for farm workers.
-Citing "a high degree of risk to agricultural workers, as well as significant acute ecological risks," the Environmental Protection Agency in 2006 ordered an eventual phasing-out of azinphos-methyl; according to EPA documents, the phase-out is to be complete by September of 2012.
+Citing "a high degree of risk to agricultural workers, as well as significant acute ecological risks," the Environmental Protection Agency in 2006 ordered an eventual phasing-out of azinphos-methyl; according to EPA documents, the phase-out was completed in September 2013.